Bernie Sanders Is The Wall Street Candidate, Senator Claims

 On several recent occasions, Bernie Sanders blasted the Democratic Party agenda as a failure and out-of-touch with its traditional middle/working class constituency, many of whom went to Trump, a former Democrat and independent, on Election Day.

-Although Sen. Sanders has described President Trump as a phony, a liar, a bigot, a demagogue, and someone who is supposedly seeking to advance an extremist agenda, he has expressed a willingness to work with him on some aspects of his agenda such as improving Obamacare, an infrastructure spending bill, on international trade issues, and bringing down prescription drug prices.
+Although Sen. Sanders has described President Trump as a phony, a liar, a bigot, a demagogue, and someone who is supposedly seeking to advance an extremist agenda, he has expressed a willingness to work with him on some aspects of his agenda such as improving Obamacare, an infrastructure spending bill, international trade issues, and bringing down prescription drug prices.

 In January, Sanders gave Trump credit for taking on and defeating both the Republican and Democratic establishments as well as the mainstream media establishment on his way to victory.